 Giving children anti-malaria tablets is an understandable consideration for parents.
 Most safaris fall into malarial areas, with the exception of South Africa, where there are some fantastic non-malarial safaris on the Eastern Cape such as Kwandwe and in Madikwe National Park.
 Many of the camps here are totally geared up for children, with magnificent “dung safaris”, bug collecting, and face-painting of favourite animals.

 If anti-malarial tablets aren’t a consideration, we’d recommend almost any country in Africa.
 Kenya, Tanzania and Zambia are particularly good bets, but often, it’s more about getting the right camp (there are some knockout options in every country), so just ask us: we’ve visited most of them!
 If your children are young and easily distracted, try to go somewhere where they’ll see a good volume and variety of game, like the Masai Mara.
 Consider a camp with a pool, such as Impala Camp in the Selous so they have somewhere to burn off energy in between game drives.
 Better still, go for somewhere that has a broad selection of activities aimed at children, be it visiting the local village for a game of football with the local children, or helping the chef make cakes in the kitchen, as at Robin Pope Safaris Nkwali Camp in Zambia.
-Above all, don’t make your safari too long; try to mix it in with something else, whether it's a visit to the marvellous Giraffe Manor in Nairobi, or building sandcastles on the beach in Cape Town (check out our Family Adventure in South Africa).
+Above all, don’t make your safari too long; try to mix it in with something else, whether it's a visit to the marvellous Giraffe Manor in Nairobi, or building sandcastles on the beach in Cape Town (check out our Exclusive Family Adventure itinerary in South Africa).

 In our experience, teenagers adore the bush.
 Even the most jaded London glamour girl, or the most computer-fixated teenage boy can’t help but be wowed by safari.
 We’ve had countless families plan a safari as a last family holiday before their youngsters flee the nest, and at least one boy who loved it so much he went straight back to Africa on his gap year.